Corporate Video Production Quote Template for Agencies and Creators

 Corporate video costs typically range from $2,000 for basic single-camera interviews to $25,000+ for complex multi-day productions.
 A standard 2-3 minute corporate video averages $5,000-$10,000 including pre-production planning, one shoot day with small crew, professional editing, color grading, and basic motion graphics.
 Costs increase with additional shoot days, larger crews, specialized equipment (like drones or gimbals), animation, or extensive post-production.
 Location fees, talent costs, and music licensing add extra.
 Always visit the location first or get detailed information to quote accurately.

-How should I price day rates vs project rates?
+How should I price day rates vs. project rates?

 Use day rates for uncertain scope or client-driven productions where you can't control efficiency.
 Day rates protect you from scope creep and extended timelines.
 Project rates work better for defined deliverables you've done before - you profit from efficiency improvements.
 Many videographers use hybrid pricing: day rates for shooting, project rates for editing where you control the timeline.